 Provisional Waiver Process

-As of March 4, 2013 there is a new process for the spouses of United States citizens who wish to become legal permanent residents (LPR) but have been in the U.S. without valid immigration status.
+There is a process for the spouses of United States citizens who wish to become legal permanent residents (LPR) but have been in the U.S. without valid immigration status.
 If a foreign national has been in the United States without valid immigration status for more than 180 days it can prevent them from becoming a LPR no matter what their relationship is to a U.S. citizen or LPR.
 In order to overcome this, the foreign national must file a waiver that demonstrates the extreme hardship it will place on the U.S. citizen if the relative cannot become a LPR.
 In the past, it required that the foreign national leave the United States and receive a determination of inadmissibility from a U.S. embassy or consulate abroad before applying for the waiver.

 The provisional waiver process is only available to the spouses of U.S. citizens who already have an approved I-130, have paid all visa fees and have contacted the National Visa Center with regards to filing an I-601A.